 Outcomes.
 This is the end product of the employee's efforts and is described as performance.
 There has always been an emphasis in compensation on performance but this pressure has been increasing.
 There is a lot of focus on performance-based pay systems.
 It should be noted that performance is a criterion for pay in almost all compensation programs.
 There are, however, many operational problems in developing clear performance-reward systems.
 In only a few cases is performance the basic underlying criterion for the pay system.
 The increased focus on performance does make it a major component in a compensation program.

-Compensation programs use all three of these bases for determining the employee's pay.
+Compensation programs use all three of these bases for determining the pay, job, person and outcome.
 The systems are designed to include all three criteria but with varying weight given to each one in different programs.

 A MODEL OF COMPENSATION DECISIONS